SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Introduction

 Identifying such patterns not only aids in policy validation but also helps detect subtle issues like overcompensation, delayed reactions, or unstable oscillations that may not be evident when observing state or action trajectories in their original high-dimensional spaces. { Moreover, in many physical systems, actions are often the only fully observable or controllable signals, whereas the state may be difficult or impractical to measure directly.
 In addition, actions are typically subject to physical constraints or actuation budgets that may not be fully embedded during learning.
 Anticipating how actions behave, especially under changing conditions, can provide valuable insights for safety and planning.}

-In light of the importance of action dynamics for understanding control strategies, we propose \methodName{}, a novel RL framework for dynamical system control that leverages action dynamics to analyze and design stable control strategies while enhancing interpretability.
-Unlike standard RL approaches, where actions are treated as discrete decisions, our framework models actions in a latent space, evolving based on the state information.
-We achieve this by employing a pre-trained autoencoder for action encoding and decoding.
-The action representation is encoded into a latent space, where the latent action dynamics $z_t$ evolve following a differential equation of the form: $\dot{z}=\mathbf{A}_t z_t$, where $\mathbf{A}_t$ is a state-dependent dynamic matrix, learned through a deep neural network conditioned on the current state.
-This allows for local stability analysis of action dynamics in the latent space.
-In particular, we define local stability in the context of a state-dependent and time-varying linear system.
-Stability analysis of such a system provides information about the short-term growth of action-dynamic norms.
-Moreover, our structured representation not only allows for local-stability analysis of control policies but also provides a means to visualize and interpret the constraints imposed on the state space, enhancing both policy transparency and generalization.
-Figure \ref{fig:overview} illustrates the details of \methodName{}.
+In light of the importance of action dynamics for understanding control strategies, \methodName{} is proposed, a novel RL framework for dynamical system control that leverages action dynamics to analyze and design stable control strategies while enhancing interpretability.
+Unlike standard RL approaches, where actions are treated as discrete decisions, this framework models actions in a latent space, evolving based on the state information.
+Specifically, the framework employs a latent representation governed by a state-dependent linear dynamical system.
+This allows for local stability analysis of action dynamics in the latent space, providing information about the short-term growth of action-dynamic norms. { Crucially, this local stability metric serves as a diagnostic proxy for the internal consistency and regularity of the control policy, rather than a formal mathematical guarantee of closed-loop physical safety or an absolute indicator of system failure.} Moreover, such structured representation not only allows for local-stability analysis of control policies but also provides a means to visualize and interpret the constraints imposed on the state space, enhancing both policy transparency and generalization.